Resources

 Self-Trust is the Key to Effective Decisions

-As discussed in my previous post, decision-making skills can – and must – be developed to compete at a higher level.
-In order to do so, athletes must be aware of both internal and external distractions and learn strategies to gain information, stay in the moment, and...
+Self-Trust is the Key to Effective Decisions As discussed in my previous post, decision-making skills can – and must – be developed to compete at a higher level.
+In order to do so, athletes must be aware of both internal and external distractions and learn strategies...

 Master the Psychology of Decision Making